Founder-led growth needs leadership architecture.

 Founder involvement needed for key decisions.

-What changes when structure replaces drift.
+What changes when structure and strategy replace drift.

 When a business becomes structurally aligned, high performance is embedded in the whole system: